 - When applying for a library card, please bring identification that includes your name and current address.
 Post office boxes are accepted as mailing addresses, but not as residency.
 Proof of your actual physical address must be presented.

-- A photo ID such as a drivers license or state identification card is preferred.
+- A photo ID such as a drivers license or state ID card is preferred.
 If the address is not correct on your photo ID, a voter registration card, recent rent receipt, utility bill, pay stub, or postmarked mail (within 30 days) is accepted with your ID.

 - If you have outstanding fees of $5.00 or more at any public library in Illinois Heartland Library System, you must pay those fees before a card can be issued.